boomcan90/Uniswap-v2/README.md

 name.
 Under the "Chain" option, ensure that the hardfork is set to "Muir Glacier".
 Click on "Save Workspace".
 Wait for the accounts to deploy with 100ETH each.
 This can take some time.
 Once complete, the Ganache blockchain is setup for us to deploy Uniswap V2.
+While we have been importing the `truffle-config.js` for the other projects, we are not doing that in this instance, since that has issues with slowing down Ganache once the contracts are deployed.

 3. Going back to the terminal instance, run the following commands:
    ```sh